shelbyblanton/snake-game/readme.md

 ### Main Features
 This game application features a constantly moving snake that follows a path and is guided to randomly placed food on the screen.

-The current score and the high scoore is tracked at the top of the screen.
+The current score and the high score is tracked at the top of the screen.

 ## Usage & Requirements